Expand description

 §Tokio Integration

-Freya has its own async runtime, but many Rust ecosystem crates depend on Tokio: HTTP clients, database drivers, gRPC libraries, and more.
-This page explains how to set up a Tokio runtime alongside Freya so you can use those crates in your application.
+Freya has its own async runtime, but many Rust ecosystem crates depend on Tokio for things like HTTP clients, database drivers, etc.

 §Setting up the Runtime